csobrien90/obrien-trombone/README.md

 Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page

+Create a Javascript loop that dynamically displays HTML on your page - for example displaying a number of list items based on how many times you loop
 ---

 ### These features are currently included in the site design.
 Below are items intended in the final product: